parveenkrraina/essilor-databricks-associate/Day-6/Lab-2.md

 ---

 ## Step 4: Start and Run the Pipeline
+- Navigate back to your pipeline created in the earlier steps.
 - Click **Start** to run the pipeline.
 - Monitor pipeline progress in the UI dashboard.
 - Wait until the pipeline run completes successfully.